Faculty Research | Department of Biology | The University of Vermont(title)

 Evolutionary Biology

 The department has strengths in both theoretical and empirical aspects of evolutionary biology.
-Theoretical topics of interest include analytical and simulation modeling of epistasis, levels of selection and sex ratio evolution, molecular evolution, and mathematical theory underpinning phylogenetic reconstruction.
-These are combined with empirical work in taxonomy and systematics, molecular ecology, and field and laboratory investigations of selection and evolutionary dynamics.
-Members of the Evolutionary Biology group collaborate with faculty in the departments of Computer Science and Mathematics, the Vermont Genetics Network Bioinformatics Core Facility, the College of Engineering and Mathematical Sciences and the Rubenstein School of the Environment, as well as with faculty at other US and international institutions.
+Topics of interest include evolutionary genomics, molecular evolution, molecular ecology, phylogenetics, evolutionary and ecological physiology, and disease ecology.
+Members of the Evolutionary Biology group collaborate with faculty in the departments of Computer Science and Mathematics, Vermont Biomedical Research Network, Vermont Advanced Computing Center, College of Engineering and Mathematical Sciences, and the Rubenstein School of the Environment, as well as with faculty at other US and international institutions.

 Ecological Parasitology

 Parasites and pathogens are important drivers of evolutionary dynamics, and understanding how parasites interact with their hosts and vectors is vital for the fields of epidemiology and public health.
-Faculty in the department of Biology work with three parasites of major economic and medical importance: malaria (Plasmodium spp.), Chagas's disease (Trypanosoma cruzi), and Whirling disease (Myxobolus cerebralis), using population genetic and evolutionary ecology approaches to investigate the role of parasite genetic diversity in host-parasite interactions, the extent of parasite and vector dispersal, and sex ratio evolution, and to evaluate methods for control and management of infection rates.
+Faculty in the Department of Biology study pathogens of major economic and medical importance, including malaria (Plasmodium spp.), using population genetic and evolutionary ecology approaches to investigate the role of parasite genetic diversity in host-parasite interactions.
 Members of the Ecological Parasitology group collaborate with faculty in the College of Engineering and Mathematical Sciences and School of Natural Resources as well at other US and international institutions.

 Population and Community Ecology